Buck: Original Book Soundtrack

-Buck: Original Book Soundtrack is the soundtrack album to the book Buck: A Memoir by MK Asante.
+Buck: Original Book Soundtrack is the soundtrack album to the book Buck: A Memoir by M. K. Asante.
 The soundtrack, presented by Javotti Media and produced by Wonderful Sound Studios, was released digitally for online download (free) on May 13, 2015, one year to date after the release of the paper book release of Buck: A Memoir.

 "Buck, the memoir is important not just for its scope and passion," Talib Kweli, founder of Javotti Media, told AllHipHop.com, "but for the author’s refusal to apologize for existing.
 The accompanying soundtrack allows you to engulf yourself in this world.
 When you do, you realize that this work of art is not just important, but necessary.”

-The soundtrack is MK Asante's debut music project.
+The soundtrack is M. K. Asante's debut music project.
 The first single from the project, "Godz N the Hood", a collaboration with Ras Kass, Talib Kweli and Bishop Lamont was also featured on Ras Kass's album Barmageddon.

 The first video released was "Young Bucks" featuring King Mez and premiered on Revolt (TV network).
 The video was filmed during the Baltimore Riots and features striking footage of the artists performing amid the uprising.